 Certified Nurse Aide

-Prospective students must be at least 16 years of age and successfully complete a criminal background check and abuse registry screening prior to the first day of class.
-Students are also required to submit a physical examination dated within the past 12 months and provide documentation of required immunizations.
+To enroll in this program, you must be at least 16 years old and complete a criminal background check and abuse registry screening before the first day of class.
+You'll also need to submit a physical examination completed within the past 12 months and provide documentation of all required immunizations.

-Required immunizations include a two‑step TB test or chest X‑ray, a tetanus booster administered within the past 10 years, and completion of the Hepatitis B vaccination series or an approved waiver.
-A seasonal influenza vaccination is additionally required if clinical training occurs during flu season (October–March).
+Required immunizations include a two-step TB test or chest X-ray, a tetanus booster received within the last 10 years, and completion of the Hepatitis B vaccination series (or an approved waiver).
+If your clinical training takes place during flu season (October through March), you must also provide proof of a current seasonal influenza vaccination.
+These requirements help ensure a safe clinical environment and prepare you for hands-on training in healthcare settings.

 Program Information